testing-blaze/testingblazeframework/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-setting up the project is very simple and does not require any special configurations.
+Setting up the project is very simple and does not require any special configurations.
 You can simply clone a sample project and start working with it.

 ### Installation